 In fact, the Williams Institute published findings about transgender teens.
 According to the data, one in 137 teens identifies as transgender.
 Although not every transgender person has experienced the same discomfort in the bathroom as Hernandez, they've most likely had experiences that make them feel uncomfortable about gender.
 Hearing about kids having thoughts and feelings like Hernandez's should be a wake-up call for school boards.
 Schools need to implement gender-neutral bathrooms.

 Although schools may think they are doing the right thing by excluding gender-neutral bathrooms, they are not.
 School boards should not selectively filter out trans and gender-diverse students, purely because they don't fit into "boy" or "girl."
 Gender-neutral bathrooms would reduce the anxiety around making a choice and would make restrooms safer for transgender youth.
 As students, it's up to us to change the bathroom system.
 You can help by talking to your school administrations.
 Schools need to include bathrooms that have room for everyone, regardless of gender.

-Avery Paterson is a seventh grader at Northbrook Junior High School in Northbrook.
+Avery Patterson is a seventh grader at Northbrook Junior High School in Northbrook.
 She recently wrote this piece as an argumentative essay for her language-arts class.
 This piece is being run with permission from Paterson's mother.